juxhouse/bela-resources/reference/Google-SSO.md

 # Google
-To enable Single Sign-On (SSO) for BELA using Google as the identity provider, follow these steps to obtain the required credentials and configure your application:
+To enable Single Sign-On (SSO) for BELA using Google as the identity provider, follow these steps:

 ## Create a Google Cloud Project
 - Access Google Cloud Console: Go to the [Google Cloud Console](https://console.developers.google.com/)